FACTBOX-Soccer-Reaction from club managers to the death of Maradona | Sports-Games

 FACTBOX-Soccer-Reaction from club managers to the death of Maradona

-Following is a selection of quotes from top-flight club managers on Diego Maradona, following his death: Liverpool manager Juergen Klopp
+Following is a selection of quotes from top-flight club managers on Diego Maradona, following his death: Napoli manager Gennaro Gattuso

+"The greatest regret I have is probably the fact that I can't tell my children I played against Maradona.
+For sure he would have dribbled past me or maybe something worse, but I regret it.
+"He died, but Diego will never die, especially in this city (Napoli) because this city was lucky enough to have him.
+He changed the history of Italian football because for a long time the championship was played between Turin and Milan teams.

+"Here he was more than a player.
+He was someone who always said reasonable things and was the pride of the city."
+Manchester United manager Ole Gunnar Solskjaer

 "The best through my lifetime.
 Maybe it is not right anymore because I have seen Cristiano (Ronaldo) and Lionel (Messi) many times now as well.
 In my own playing career, he was the standout player.
 "His life I think shows how nice and how difficult life can be when you are a world class footballer.